Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

     ```
 4. CurrentSense Hat module.

-    For digital sensor the VT Library utilizes the fingerprint extracted from the current profile of a sensor, to add current mesurement capability to the MCU an additional module, The [CurrentSense Hat](https://github.com/Azure/Verified-Telemetry/tree/main/Hardware/CS%20Hat) is required.
+    For digital sensor the VT Library utilizes the fingerprint extracted from the current profile of a sensor, to add current measurement capability to the MCU an additional module, The [CurrentSense Hat](https://github.com/Azure/Verified-Telemetry/tree/main/Hardware/CS%20Hat) is required.

 3. Hardware